Fort Worth, TX (FTW)

-The ITC, built with federal and local funding of $14 million, spans 31,000 square feet.
+Central Station, built with federal and local funding of $14 million, spans 31,000 square feet.
 Planning for the station began in the 1990s after studies showed that intermodal transportation facilities would encourage people to use one or more of the services and reduce congestion and pollution.
 Some earlier plans, made around 1979, called for redevelopment of the former Texas and Pacific Railway (T&P) depot into modern office spaces.
 Developers wanted federal funding for that project, but were required to demonstrate that it would create a connection point for trains, buses, cars and other transportation modes, a challenge given the T&P depot’s distance south of downtown Fort Worth.

-Visual arts are an integral part of the ITC.
+Visual arts are an integral part of Central Station.
 As part of its shady breezeway, a five-part mural in clay tiles depicts the history of African-American businesses and life in the neighborhood between 1865 and 1940.
 Also on display is a restored trolley car from the Crimson Limited interurban railroad that ran between Dallas and Fort Worth.
 The interurban railcar, operated by the Northern Texas Traction Company, ceased operation in 1934.
 The shaded courtyard also leads to a life-sized interactive game board designed by local artist Joan Zalenski.

-Until Amtrak moved to the ITC in 2002, it had served the Beaux Arts-styled Union Depot, also known as the Santa Fe Depot, since 1971.
+Until Amtrak moved to Central Station in 2002, it had served the Beaux Arts-styled Union Depot, also known as the Santa Fe Depot, since 1971.
 Constructed of red and buff brick with stone trim, the building opened on March 1, 1899.
 The architects are unknown, but the builders were David Smith and John Bardon.
 It features a soaring, two story waiting room with barrel-vaulted ceiling, marble floors and stained glass windows with insets depicting the history of transportation as represented by a covered wagon, Pony Express rider and a steam locomotive.
 Over the years, Union Depot was used by the Frisco, Rock Island, Burlington, Cotton Belt, Southern Pacific and Santa Fe railroads.

 Union Depot was renovated and modernized in 1938 as part of a program undertaken by the Fort Worth Union Passenger Station Company and the Santa Fe.
 In 1960, the Santa Fe became the sole railroad using the facility, and was later succeeded by Amtrak.
 The building was placed on the National Register of Historic Places and designated a Recorded Texas Historic Landmark in 1970.
 Shirlee and Taylor Gandy purchased the depot in 1999.
 Following Amtrak’s departure, they restored the structure to its original beauty and distinctiveness.
 Today it functions as a popular meeting and banquet facility.

 The T&P built a depot on Lancaster Avenue in the late 1800s and replaced it in 1931 with an extravagant 13-story Zig-Zag-style Art Deco building that would serve as both a passenger depot and office spaces.
 Wyatt C. Hedrick, with Herman P. Koeppe as designer, planned this monumental railroad complex on the south end of downtown.
 Even though the exterior is very elaborate, the interior passenger lobby and office building lobbies are even more spectacular.
 The lobbies, which feature magnificent ceilings, have been fully restored.
 The former office space has been repurposed into residential lofts.
-The TRE terminates at this stop, which is to the west of the ITC.
+The TRE terminates at this stop, which is west of Central Station.

 Major General William Jenkins Worth, who had been second in command to Zachary Taylor in the Mexican-American war, proposed a line of ten forts to mark the Western Texas frontier from Eagle Pass to the confluence of the West Fork and Clear Fork of the Trinity River.
 Though Worth died of cholera before he saw his plan carried out, his successor named the camp at the confluence of these forks for him when it was established in 1849.
 After flooding, the fort was moved to the top of the bluff, where the courthouse still stands today.
 The Army abandoned the fort in 1853, but settlers remained, claiming the area for their own in spite of significant threat from the local Native Americans.